induja742/Web-Development/README.md

 ->Padding - Clears an area around the content.
 The padding is transparent</br>
 ->Border - A border that goes around the padding and content</br>
 ->Margin - Clears an area outside the border.
 The margin is transparent</br>
+Types Of Position Property :
+There are five types of position property :

+static

+relative

+absolute

+fixed

+sticky

+position: static;
+It is the default position of HTML elements.
+position: relative;
+It is used when we need to position an HTML element relative to its normal position.
+We can set the top, right, bottom, and left properties that will cause the element to adjust away from the normal position.

+position: absolute;
+An element with the absolute position will move according to the position of its parent element.
+In the absence of any parent element, the HTML element will be placed relative to the page.

+position: fixed;
+An element with position:fixed; will remain stuck to a specific position even after the page is scrolled.
+This position property is used when we want to keep an HTML element at a fixed spot no matter where on the page the user is.